julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 > For any natural numbers _n_ and _m_, with _m_ != 0 (not null), there exists only one pair of numbers _q_ and _r_ such that _n_ = ( _m_ * q ) + r.

-Let's plug numbers to see that:
+Let's use numbers to see that:

 > When _n_ = 73 and _m_ = 5,<br>
 > We have ( _m_ * q ) <= _n_ < _m_ * (q + 1) is (5 * q) <= 73 < 5 * (q + 1).<br>